datacarpentry/semester-biology/materials/tidyr.md

 ### Restructure tables with messy data

-* Cells with multiple values breaks rule #3.
+* Cells with multiple values break rule #3.
 * Redundant column information or cross-tabulated data breaks rule #4.

 ![How to restructure to keep no duplicate rows and one value per cell]({{ site.baseurl }}/materials/database_struct_multiple_habitat_values.png)